 With the wide variety of uses chickpeas hold, they certainly prove themselves worthy of a spot in every chef’s kitchen.

-Just one cup of chickpeas contains a whopping 39 grams of protein.
+Just one cup of chickpeas contains an impressive 39 grams of protein.
 Chickpeas are also an excellent source of manganese, folate, copper, fiber, phosphorus, iron, and zinc.
 A study published in the British Journal of Nutrition linked chickpeas with weight loss, improving cholesterol levels, managing diabetes, reducing risk of prostate and stomach cancer, and maintaining digestive health.

 How to Cook Chickpeas